jmscslgroup/libpanda/doc/tutorial.md

 64 bytes from 8.8.8.8: icmp_seq=2 ttl=56 time=21.0 ms
 ~~~

-If successful, run the following to downlaod and install libpanda.
+If successful, run the following to download and install libpanda.
 This will take a few minutes to complete:
 ~~~
 $ git clone https://github.com/jmscslgroup/libpanda.git
 $ cd libpanda